anthobarbarich/pc2020/content/practical.md

   question: IS MY CAMPING TICKET INCLUDED IN MY FESTIVAL TICKET?
 - answer: "On our campsite you can take a hot shower and use toilets.
 You will also find what you need to do your dishes and recycle your waste!\n\nHungry after a day of partying?
-Breakfast is available on the island at Brasserie 2050: on Saturday and Sunday from 08.00h till 12.00h and on Monday from 08.00h until 11.00h. \n\nOur camping crew will be at your disposal to answer all your questions and needs (hospitality desk), and the security will also look after you."
+Breakfast will be available on the campsite. \n\nOur camping crew will be at your disposal to answer all your questions and needs (hospitality desk), and the security will also look after you."
   question: ARE THERE CAMPING FACILITIES INCLUDED?
 - answer: 'Check-in: Continuously from Friday July 5th, starting at 14.00h.
 Check-out: